Local Hamiltonian Problem with succinct ground state is MA-Complete: The verification protocol

 \subsection{Protocol with continuous-time randomness}

-In this section, we assume that we can sample $u$ from uniform distribution of $[0,1]$ in $poly(n)$ time.
-Let $H_S$, $\ket{\phi_S}$ be the Hamiltonian and the state after the preprocessing procedure in Sec.~\ref{Sec:pre} Claim \ref{claim:HS}.
+In this section, we assume that we can sample $u$ from the uniform distribution $[0,1]$ in $poly(n)$ time.
+Let $H_S$, $\ket{\phi_S}$ be the Hamiltonian and the state after the preprocessing procedure in Section \ref{Sec:pre} Claim \ref{claim:HS}.

 The verification protocol is shown in Algorithm \ref{algo:check}.
-The protocol is almost the truncated version of Gillespie's algorithm, which is used in \cite{bravyi2022rapidly}.
+The protocol is very similar to the truncated version of Gillespie's algorithm used in \cite{bravyi2022rapidly}.
 The key difference is, instead of returning $x$, we add a checking procedure in line \ref{aeq:GH}, and this algorithm returns Accept/Reject.
 Besides, we use $\GHS$ defined in Eq.~(\ref{eq:GH}) instead of $\tilde{G}^{H_S,\phi_S}$ in Eq.~(\ref{eq:GHt}).

 Compared to the setting in \cite{bravyi2022rapidly}, it is worth noting that in our setting, $\ket{\phi_S}$ can be adversarial which might not be the ground state, thus $\GHS$ might not be a legal generator.
 The first thing to check is that Algorithm \ref{algo:check} is well-defined: \begin{claim} Algorithm \ref{algo:check} is always well-defined and each line can be performed in poly(n) time. \end{claim} \begin{proof} By line \ref{aeq:supp}, w.l.o.g. we assume that $S\neq \emptyset$ otherwise we reject immediately.
 Then $\GHS,\FHS$ are well-defined since $S\neq \emptyset$.
-For line \ref{aeq:GH}, since $\GHS$ is poly(n)-sparse, one can use poly-time to list all $z$ where $\langle z|\GHS|x\rangle\neq 0$, compute $\sum_{z\in S} \langle z|\GHS|x\rangle$, and check whether one of them is strictly negative.
-Similarly since $\GHS$ is poly(n)-sparse, in line \ref{aeq:xy}, one can use poly-time to list all $y$ where $\langle y|\GHS|x\rangle\neq 0$, and efficiently sample $y$ from the distribution.
+Also note that line \ref{aeq:supp} implies a good $x_{in}$ which is not rejected by Line \ref{aeq:reject_x_0} should satisfy Furthermore, by definition of $\GHS$, that is, Eq~(\ref{eq:GH}), we have that all the $x$ visited by the algorithm in Line \ref{aeq:x_visit} satisfies $\langle x|\phi\rangle\neq 0$.